 We’ve hinted at this above, but customers are increasingly turning to different points of contact to get in touch with a business.

 For fast answers or basic questions, they’re turning increasingly to live chat options on brands’ websites.
 This is convenient, can be done from anywhere, and allows them to multitask without ever picking up the phone.
 For urgent questions or issues those that involve sensitive information, however, customers are much more likely to get in touch by calling.
-Read more about live chat and answering services working together here.

 It’s important to ensure that you’re able to deliver customer service wherever your clients need it.
 If you have a Facebook Page or an email option on your site, don’t neglect it just because you’re getting calls; every single client should get prompt responses, no matter the platform.
 Similarly, don’t fall into the trap of “they’ll leave a voicemail if it’s important,” because many customers won’t.